 We've seen both ends of the spectrum, where some accounts have low numbers to begin with (we have a solution for that), while others are straight up thriving.
 So let's debunk this thing once and for all: if you're an incorporated entity or just someone who uses the 'Gram for personal branding, making the change to a biz profile is incredibly advantageous and will in no way hurt your reach or engagement.

 Below, we're laying out five really important reasons to make the switch.
 Take heed.

 No need to go into a tailspin, bruh.

 Now that Instagram for business is widespread, users expect companies to provide all the relevant info they're looking for on their brand profiles.
 If your bio doesn't have the proper 411 or if your facts aren't displayed in an official capacity, you're simply not maximizing the tools at your disposition.

 Showcasing your brand profile by way of an Instagram business account is the optimal way to make your company look legit, especially if you don't have that coveted blue checkmark deeming you verified.

 2. Give Dash Hudson Full Access

-As we all know, there was a pretty dramatic turn of events in early April as it relates to Instagram's data policy around user privacy.
-A lot of things changed overnight about what third parties are allowed to access, which resulted in many a busted service.
+As we all know, there was a full API shutdown back in early April in the spirit of user privacy.
+A lot of things changed overnight regarding what third parties are allowed to access, and many of those services when bust.

 Of course, all is well here at DH HQ, but to be able to bring you our full scope of services, an Instagram business account is now required on your end.
 There's no way to get the stats we need without one.
 We're talking the most granular data used to inform strategy and gain priceless, actionable insights.
 You don't want to miss out.